 The Marketplace helps support local economies, keeps food dollars within our region and provides high quality local foods to our neighbors, helping Southeast Alaska be more sustainable, resilient, and prosperous.
 Learn more

-SOUTHEAST ALASKA FARMERS SUMMIT:
+SOUTHEAST ALASKA FARMERS SUMMIT

 A bi-annual event bringing together the region’s food producers to share, learn, and connect; builiding a strong network aimed at increasing Southeast Alaska’s production of local foods and agricultural business capacity.